tidb-incubator/TiBigData/docs/design/2022-07-28-support-generate-auto_random-pk.md

 We use the `java.util.Random` and set the seed with the startTimestamp.
 After getting random int64, we use the [MurmurHash3 algorithm](https://stackoverflow.com/questions/11899616/murmurhash-what-is-it)
-to reduce the collation, which is according to [TiDB code](https://github.com/pingcap/tidb/blob/1a89decdb192cbdce6a7b0020d71128bc964d30f/sessionctx/variable/session.go#L212-L216)
+to make sure the bits of shardSeed >= 15, which is according to [TiDB code](https://github.com/pingcap/tidb/blob/1a89decdb192cbdce6a7b0020d71128bc964d30f/sessionctx/variable/session.go#L212-L216)

 ### Use IGNORE_AUTO_RANDOM_COLUMN_VALUE to ignore the explicit primary key.